 - As an oral capsule for slower-acting but a longer-lasting effects

-The recommended method of daily consumption of large amounts of RSO has the potential to bring about some strong psychoactive side effects.
-But when it’s used topically on the skin, the THC doesn’t enter the bloodstream, and no psychoactive effects will be felt.
-You will likely feel the effects of THC with oral consumption, but it’s often the most effective method.
+It’s also important to remember that RSO generally has a high THC content in comparison to many other types of medical cannabis products.
+As a result, the recommended method of daily consumption of large amounts of Rick Simpson oil has the potential to bring about some strong psychoactive side effects.
+But when it’s used topically on the skin, the THC doesn’t enter the bloodstream.
+Therefore, you won’t feel any psychoactive effects